galasa-dev/helm/README.md

     ```
     where `$GITHUB_CLIENT_ID` and `$GITHUB_CLIENT_SECRET` correspond to the registered OAuth application's client ID and secret.
 Also ensure that the `redirectURI` value is the same value that you provided when setting up your GitHub OAuth application in step 1.

-    If you would like to draw the client ID and secret values of your OAuth application from a Kubernetes Secret, create a Secret by running the following `kubectl` command, ensuring the Secret's keys match those given in the GitHub connector's `clientID` and `clientSecret` values without the leading `$` (i.e. `GITHUB_CLIENT_ID` and `GITHUB_CLIENT_SECRET` in our example):
+    If you would like to pull the client ID and secret values of your OAuth application from a Kubernetes Secret, create a Secret by running the following `kubectl` command, ensuring the Secret's keys match those given in the GitHub connector's `clientID` and `clientSecret` values without the leading `$` (i.e. `GITHUB_CLIENT_ID` and `GITHUB_CLIENT_SECRET` in the following example):

     ```bash
     kubectl create secret generic my-github-oauth-app-credentials \